Richard Bakalyan: Film

-Early in his career he was cast as thugs, outlaws, and in military action films, like The Delinquents (1957), The Bonnie Parker Story (1958), Up Periscope (1959), and Panic in Year Zero!.
-During the filming of 1958's juvenile-gang drama The Cool and the Crazy, he and fellow actor Dick Jones were arrested for vagrancy for real on-location in Kansas City.
+Early in his career he was cast as thugs, outlaws, and in military action films, like The Delinquents (1957), The Bonnie Parker Story (1958), Up Periscope (1959), and Panic in Year Zero!
+(1962).
+During the filming of 1958's juvenile-gang drama The Cool and the Crazy, he and fellow actor Dick Jones were arrested for vagrancy while on location in Kansas City.
 They were standing on the corner between takes in "JD" outfits and the police thought that they were actual gang members.
 It took several hours for the film crew to explain to the police what was going on and get them released from jail.

 By the mid-1960s, as he grew out of these roles, he became something of a comic heavy, often cast in family Disney films though still known in dramas.
 Some of his Disney projects included Never a Dull Moment (1968), The Computer Wore Tennis Shoes (1969), The Strongest Man in the World (1975), Return from Witch Mountain (1978), and voice-efforts in The Fox and the Hound (1981), as 'Dinky' the finch bird.

 Bakalyan had an uncredited role in The Greatest Story Ever Told (1965) as the good thief on the cross.
 He appeared in several of Frank Sinatra's movies during the 1960s, such as Robin and the 7 Hoods (1964), None but the Brave (1965), and Von Ryan's Express (1965), becoming lifelong friends with the Sinatra family.
 While filming Pressure Point in 1962, he met co-star Bobby Darin, who later became one of Bakalyan's closest friends.
 It's reported Bakalyan was one of the last friends to see Darin, before his premature death from heart disease, in December, 1973.
 Bakalyan played Detective Loach in Roman Polanski's 1974 film Chinatown opposite Jack Nicholson and Faye Dunaway.